Marco Polo Bridge incident: Consequences

 The heightened tensions of the Marco Polo Bridge incident led directly to full-scale war between the Empire of Japan and the Republic of China, with the Battle of Beiping–Tianjin at the end of July and the Battle of Shanghai in August.

 In 1937, during the Battle of Beiping–Tianjin the government was notified by Muslim General Ma Bufang of the Ma clique that he was prepared to bring the fight to the Japanese in a telegram message.
 Immediately after the Marco Polo Bridge incident, Ma Bufang arranged for a cavalry division under the Muslim General Ma Biao to be sent east to battle the Japanese.
 The Turkic Salar people made up the majority of the first cavalry division sent by Ma.

 In 1987, the bridge was renovated and the People's Anti-Japanese War Museum was built near the bridge to commemorate the anniversary of the start of the Sino-Japanese War.

 Controversies

 There is debate over whether the incident could have been planned like the earlier Mukden incident, which served as a pretext for the Japanese invasion of Manchuria.
 According to Jim Huffman this notion has been "widely rejected" by historians, as the Japanese would likely have been more concerned over the threat posed by the Soviets.
 Controversial conservative Japanese historian Ikuhiko Hata has suggested that the incident could have been caused by the Chinese Communist Party, hoping it would lead to a war of attrition between the Japanese army and the Kuomintang.
 However, he himself still considers this less likely than the "accidental shot" hypothesis, that the first shot was fired by a low-ranking Chinese soldier in "an unplanned moment of fear".

+Modern scholarship, such as that by Nobu Iwatani, supports the conclusion that the July 7 shooting was a trifling incident that spiraled out of control due to profound mutual distrust rather than a premeditated conspiracy by either the Japanese military or the Chinese Communists.
+Iwatani notes that while the Japanese forces issued increasingly strict demands to save face, the deeply entrenched anti-Japanese sentiment among Chinese frontline troops made it impossible for local Chinese commanders to fulfill any negotiated compromises.
+Ultimately, both the Japanese and Chinese central governments misjudged each other's military potential and intentions, leading to a disastrous eight-year war that neither side originally intended to launch from this specific skirmish.